-The selected pro forma financial information for the year ended December 31, 2010 and as of and for the three months ended March 31, 2011 is derived from our unaudited pro forma financial statements included elsewhere in this prospectus.
-The pro forma adjustments have been prepared as if the transactions described below had taken place on March 31, 2011, in the case of the pro forma balance sheet, or as of January 1, 2010, in the case of the pro forma statements of operations for the year ended December 31, 2010 and for the three months ended March 31, 2011.
+The selected pro forma financial information for the year ended December 31, 2010 and as of and for the nine months ended September 30, 2011 is derived from our unaudited pro forma financial statements included elsewhere in this prospectus.
+The pro forma adjustments have been prepared as if the transactions described below had taken place on September 30, 2011, in the case of the pro forma balance sheet, or as of January 1, 2010, in the case of the pro forma statements of operations for the year ended December 31, 2010 and for the nine months ended September 30, 2011.
 These transactions include:

-- our sale to USA Compression Holdings on December 23, 2010 and the entry into an amendment to our revolving credit facility on that date; - the purchase of the compression units currently leased from Caterpillar Financial Services Corporation; - the termination of the interest rate swaps related to our revolving credit facility; - the conversion of our limited partner interests held by USA Compression Holdings into of our common units and of our subordinated units; - the conversion of our general partner interest held by USA Compression GP, LLC, our general partner, into general partner units, representing a 2.0% general partner interest in us; - the issuance by us of all of our incentive distribution rights to USA Compression GP, LLC; and - the issuance by us of common units to the public in exchange for net proceeds of approximately \$ million, all of which will be used to repay indebtedness outstanding under our revolving credit facility.
+- our sale to USA Compression Holdings on December 23, 2010 and the entry into an amendment to our revolving credit facility on that date; - the entry into the second amendment to our revolving credit facility on November 16, 2011;

+• the conversion of our limited partner interests held by USA Compression Holdings into our subordinated units; of our common u nits and of • the conversion of our general partner interest held by USA Compression GP, LLC, our general p representing a 2.0% general partner interest in us; artner, into general partner u nits, • the issuance by us of all of our incentive distribution rights to USA Compression GP, LLC; and

+• the issuance by us of common units to the public in exchange for net proceeds of approximately \$ million, all of which will be used to repay indebtedness outstanding under our revolving credit facility.